Robert Falk: Early life and career

-In 1918-1928, Falk taught at VKhUTEMAS (State Higher Artistic and Technical Workshops).
-In 1928 Falk went on a supposedly short trip to France and refused to return; he worked in Paris until 1938.
+From 1918 to 1928, Falk taught at VKhUTEMAS (State Higher Artistic and Technical Workshops).
+In 1928, Falk went on a supposedly short trip to France and refused to return; he worked in Paris until 1938.

-Falk's decade in France (1928-1937)
+Paris

-In 1928, Robert Falk was sent to Paris by the USSR People's Commissariat of Education, which was also in charge of all cultural issues, "to study the classical heritage in painting."
+In 1928, Robert Falk was sent to Paris by the USSR's People's Commissariat for Education, which was also in charge of all cultural issues, "to study the classical heritage in painting."

-The "Paris decade" (1928-1937) brought the artist new impressions, a new state of mind, a new style and technique.
+The "Paris decade" (1928–1937) brought the artist new impressions, a new state of mind, a new style and technique.
 Many art historians believe that this period became the pinnacle of Robert's work: "It was here that his brush acquired a special instability, airiness, lightness."
 In Paris, Falk found a new style of painting, unstable and airy.
 The paintings seem to be filled with the French spring air and floral scents.

-In Paris, Falk began practically as a young artist whom no one knows, but he definitely liked it.
-He led an almost student existence, although at that time he was already over forty years old.
-He found an inexpensive studio, saved on everything, gave private lessons in drawing and music (he was an excellent pianist, performing Schubert and Schumann).
+In Paris, Falk led an almost student existence.
+He found an inexpensive studio, and gave private lessons in drawing and music (he was a pianist).

 In Paris, Falk created more than three hundred urban landscapes and landscapes of the Bois de Boulogne and the city's environs, Longjumeau, Neuilly-sur-Marne, Neuilly-sur-Seine.
 He painted small cafes on narrow streets, the Seine embankments, bridges over the Seine, canals with barges.
 The artist gave a very expressive description of Paris: "This is not a city, but a whole country, each quarter is a separate city."

 In his early work, Falk experienced a strong passion for Cezanne.
 In Paris, he again became a Cezannist.
 Falk went to the places where his favorite artist had been - to Mount Sainte-Victoire.
 "Cézanne's precision haunted me," he wrote about this trip.
 But Falk does not repeat Cezanne, but seeks his own techniques.